supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L03_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 # Exercise 0: Configure the lab prerequisites

-In this exercise, you will set up the prerequisite for the lab, which consists of the preconfigured Parts Unlimited team project based on an Azure DevOps Demo Generator template.
+In this exercise, you will set up the prerequisite for the lab, which consists of the pre-configured Parts Unlimited team project based on an Azure DevOps Demo Generator template.

 ## Task 1: Configure the team project

 In this task, you will use Azure DevOps Demo Generator to generate a new project based on the **PartsUnlimited** template.

 1. In a new tab of Edge browser navigate to https://azuredevopsdemogenerator.azurewebsites.net.
-This utility site will automate the process of creating a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.
+This utility site will automate the process of creating a new Azure DevOps project within your account that is pre-populated with content (work items, repos, etc.) required for the lab.

     > **Note**: For more information on the site, see https://docs.microsoft.com/en-us/azure/devops/demo-gen.